deanwampler/AkkaWebSampleExercise/README.md

 # Notes

+## Global Configuration

+Many global configuration properties are set in `src/main/resources/akka.conf`.
+Some more complex global configuration items are setup in `src/main/scala/boo/ServerFactories.scala`.

 ## Persistence Options

 There are two data persistence options, MongoDB and an in-memory hash map.
 Currently, MongoDB is really the only supported option, because of the need to import the data into some form of persistent storage first.